Last Updated on October 5, 2023 by Samantha Harris

 - Swollen eyes are leaking a pus-like discharge.

 - Changes in the mucus-producing glands in the mouth and upper respiratory tract.

 - Lethargic movements.

 A vitamin A deficiency can be resolved with an oral supplement.

 According to the Veterinary Nursing Journal, a tortoise lives off its fat reserves and reabsorbs water from its bladder during brumation.
-So, prepare the tortoise for brumation in advance.
+Prepare the tortoise for brumation in advance.

-Monitor your tortoise during brumation to ensure that it wakes up later on.
-If things don’t go well after you wake your tortoise up, it might be unable to open its eyes.
+Monitor the tortoise during brumation to ensure that it wakes up later on.
+If things don’t go well after you wake your tortoise, it may be unable to open its eyes.

 If it continues long-term, it could lead to post-brumation anorexia.
 Since a tortoise can’t open its eyes due to the stickiness, it’s unable to see its food, leading to an inability to eat.